thenoblelancer/thenoblelancer.github.io/writing_portfolio.md

 Selected client-owned and NDA-restricted (pending client approval) writing samples are available upon request, including screenshots and context.

 → [View additional client writing](clients.md)

 ---

-## About
-I served as writer and editor of professional articles and technical content from 2022–2024 for atsign.com, Medium publications, and LinkedIn.
-My work spans developer education, cybersecurity thought leadership, product ecosystem, and community building and storytelling.

----